digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 :ref:`Externalize Private Keys With a Key Management Service <kms_external_architecture>` for more details on how Canton can enable private keys to be generated and stored by an external KMS.

-The following section :ref:`Key Management Service Setup <kms_setup>` describes how to enable AWS KMS for Canton and how to setup each of these two modes of operation.
+The following section :ref:`Key Management Service Setup <kms_setup>` describes how to enable KMS for Canton and how to setup each of these two modes of operation.

 Public Key Distribution using Topology Management